tink-ab/tink-link-ios/README.md

 ## Installation
 There are two targets TinkLink and TinkLinkUI in the package Tink Link.
-- TinkLink is a framework for aggregating bank credentials but without any UI, you can build your flow with your UI component, suitable for enterprise plan customer that aggregating using permanent user.
+- TinkLink is a framework for aggregating bank credentials, you can build your own UI, suitable for enterprise plan customers that are aggregating with permanent users.

 - TinkLinkUI is a framework with a predefined flow, a single entrypoint and configurable UI style, you can use this framework to bootstrap your application fast, suitable for customer aggregating with temporary users.